Playroll Blog

 Several notable legal cases highlight the consequences of misclassifying employees:

-• FedEx was ordered to pay millions in fines and back-pay after it was found to have misclassified drivers as independent contractors.
+• FedEx: The company was hit with millions in fines and back pay after it was found to have misclassified drivers as independent contractors.

-• The UK Supreme Court ruled that Uber drivers were employees, entitling them to minimum wage, holiday pay, and other benefits.
+• Uber: The UK Supreme Court ruled that Uber drivers should be classified as employees, entitling them to minimum wage, overtime pay, holiday pay, and other benefits.

-• Nike faces potential tax fines of more than $530m, as they may have misclassified thousands of temporary office workers.
+• Nike: Nike faces potential fines of over $530 million due to misclassifying temporary office workers.

 How to Avoid Employee Misclassification as an Employer